 Are the Canary Islands A Country? & are the Canary Islands in Europe?

 Despite the fact that they’re geographically part of the African continent.
 But they ‘belong’ to Europe.
-As mentioned above, they’re actually recognized under the protecterate of Spain and are therefore European.
+As mentioned above, they’re actually recognized under the protectorate of Spain and are therefore European.
 So people from the Canary Islands carry a Spanish Passport, and there is no such thing as a Canary Islands passport.

 Are the Canary Islands part of Spain?

 Yes.
 The Canary Islands are part of Spain and are still controlled from the Spanish central government but with their own political management